 (event-driven score is scaled between 0-1 where bellow 0.5 points to a bearish event-driven score based on events during the filtered period, above 0.5 points to bullish event-driven score) clicking here to trial our system

-Apple had 10 event categories such as financial reports, M&A, regulatory decisions, ESG, new products, New partnerships, potential supply issue, analysts rating and demand forecast.
+Apple had 10 event categories such as financial reports, M&A, regulatory decisions, ESG, new products, New partnerships, potential supply issue, analysts rating, and demand forecast.
 In each category, there are several events which had an impact on the stock price.
-Monitoring these events help the decision makers to evaluate the stock more accurately and act as a complementary analysis to the fundamental or technical analysis.
+Monitoring these events helped the decision makers to evaluate the stock more accurately and act as a complementary analysis to the fundamental or technical analysis.

 These events are found in traditional financial sources as well as in the social media, however, but it’s critical to use reliable sources to avoid misleading events like the Tesla’s case.
 To extract, clean and analyze the events, a hybrid model between Human and machine should be conducted to get quality event detection and analysis.
-Finally, the event data should be steam to the end user in the most compelling and easy to use methodology because of the data overload.
+Finally, the event data should be streamed to the end user in the most compelling and easy to use methodology to avoid data overload.

-To conclude, tracking equities or other assets events can add an edge to new investments decision, finding new opportunities monitoring portfolios, mitigate risk and acts as a complimentary analysis alongside to the traditional analysis.
+To conclude, tracking equities or other asset events can add an edge to new investment decisions, finding new opportunities, monitoring portfolios, mitigating risks, and acting as a complimentary analysis alongside to the traditional analysis.